 - Archiving vs. integrating – Having a specific plan for making historical charts available to providers is vital.

-- Wants and desires vs. Possibilities – Having a clear understanding of this from the beginning will ensure successful EMR implementation and conversion.
+- Wants and desires vs. Possibilities – Having a clear understanding of this from the beginning and a thought-out EHR implementation plan will ensure successful EMR conversion.

 Finding the best EMR system is often the hardest part, but also the most critical for successfully transitioning EMR systems.
 Work with an EMR-experienced data conversion specialist to identify solutions that fit seamlessly with your practice.